Dana Andrews

-Carver Dana Andrews (January 1, 1909 – December 17, 1992) was an American film actor who became a major star in what is now known as film noir.
+Carver Dana Andrews (January 1, 1909 – December 17, 1992) was an American film actor who became a major star in what is now known as film noir and later in Western films.
 A leading man during the 1940s, he continued acting in less prestigious roles and character parts into the 1980s.
-He is best known for his portrayal of obsessed police detective Mark McPherson in the noir Laura (1944) and his critically acclaimed performance as World War II veteran Fred Derry in The Best Years of Our Lives (1946).
+He is best known for his portrayal of obsessed police detective Mark McPherson in the noir mystery Laura (1944) and his critically acclaimed performance as World War II veteran Fred Derry returning home in The Best Years of Our Lives (1946).

 Early life

-Andrews was born on a farmstead near Collins in southern Mississippi, the third of 13 children of Charles Forrest Andrews, a Baptist minister, and his wife Annis (née Speed).
-The family subsequently relocated to Huntsville, Texas, the birthplace of his younger siblings, including fellow Hollywood actor Steve Forrest (born William Forrest Andrews).
+Andrews was born on a farmstead near Collins, (county seat town of Covington County), in southern Mississippi, the third of 13 children of Charles Forrest Andrews, a Baptist minister, and his wife, Annis (née Speed).
+The family subsequently relocated west to Huntsville, Texas, the birthplace of his younger siblings, including fellow Hollywood actor Steve Forrest (born William Forrest Andrews, 1925-2013).

-Andrews attended college at Sam Houston State University in Huntsville and studied business administration in Houston.
-During 1931, he traveled to Los Angeles to pursue opportunities as a singer.
-He worked various jobs, such as at a gas station in the nearby community of Van Nuys.
+Andrews attended college at Sam Houston State University nearby in Huntsville and studied business administration in Houston.
+During 1931, he traveled to the West Coast to Los Angeles, California to pursue opportunities as a singer.
+He worked various jobs, such as at a gas refueling station in the nearby community of Van Nuys.
 To help the struggling Andrews study music at night, "The station owners stepped in ... with a deal: $50 a week for full-time study, in exchange for a five-year share of possible later earnings", which he started repaying after signing with Goldwyn.
+The founder of the Hollywood Community Theater, Neely Dickson, disputed the gas station story, saying it was invented by Samuel Goldwyn Studio publicists and that Andrews was discovered at her theater.
+The Los Angeles Times also attempted to debunk the story.